jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (9A) The court to which an application is made may refer any proceedings resulting from the application, or any question in those proceedings, to the other court referred to in subsection (8A) if it considers that the proceedings or question would be more appropriately dealt with by the other court.
 (9B) The court may refer the proceedings or question on its own initiative or on application by a party to the proceedings.
 (9C) Any appeal from an order or a direction made under subsection (9) must be made to the High Court (even for an order or a direction of the Maori Land Court).
-(10) Nothing in this section (other than any provision of this section that is relied on in an emergency) shall derogate from the provisions of the Resource Management Act 1991.
+(10) Nothing in this section (other than any provision of this section that is relied on in an emergency) shall derogate from the provisions of the Natural and Built Environment Act 2023.
 (11) Nothing in this section shall divest any territorial authority of the property in any road that may form part of a State highway.

 ### 61A Controlling authority may grant lease, etc, of certain land